NIH-NCPI/abacus/README.md

     ```

     #### dataset format:
-    Datasets should be yaml or csv file formatted for linkml, follow the format
+    Datasets should be yaml, json or csv file formatted for linkml, follow the format
     described by the data dictionary, and have consitant notation of missing
     data [NULL, NA, etc.]. <br>
     <br>